EzekielNOR/Chronos-Calendar/README.md

 - Try removing and re-adding to Home Screen

 **Calendar not showing events:**
-- Double-check the iCal URL is correct (should start with `https://`)
+- Double-check the iCal URL is correct
 - Make sure the calendar has events in the current month
 - Check the calendar toggle is enabled in Settings
+- For iCloud: ensure "Public Calendar" is still toggled ON

 **No notifications:**
 - Tap "Enable" on the notification banner
 - Check iPad Settings → Safari → Notifications

+**Google Calendar: "Secret address" not showing:**
+- Your Google Workspace admin may have disabled this
+- Ask them to enable it in Admin Console → Apps → Google Workspace → Calendar → Sharing settings

 ---